Nitish2909/Git-and-Github/README.md

 ```

-To see what has changed in your code before committing it by  using :
+<b>To see what has changed in your code before committing it by  using :</b>

 ```bash